accountexeregister/GAI_Assignment/README.md

 ### Backend Setup and Run

-- Navigate to backend directory from the root of the repo (e.g. `cd backend`),
+- Navigate to backend directory from the root of the repo (e.g. `cd backend`).
 - Create `.env` file in the backend directory.
 - Set environment variable `OPENAI_API_KEY="<openai api key>"`, where `"<openai api key>"` must be a valid OpenAI API key.
 - Set environment variable `PORT="<backend port>"`, where `"<backend port>"` is the port of the backend.
 The frontend will use this port to connect to the backend.